vlang/vlang-blog/content/blog/vex-showcase.md

 The complete and updated source code for this project is available [here](https://github.com/hungrybluedev/vex-random-api).

-Directory structure for the project will looks like this:
+Directory structure for the project should look like this:

 ```text
 ├── generate.v